epinna/tplmap/README.md

 Tplmap template engines support an capabilities can be extended via plugins.
 Several sandbox break-out methodologies came from James Kett's research [Server-Side Template Injection: RCE For The Modern Web App][1] and other researches.

-As advanced features Tplmap detects and achieve command execution in case of blind injections and is able to inject in code context.
+As advanced features Tplmap detects and achieves command execution in case of blind injections and is able to inject in code context.

 Example
 --------